digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Reference Solution Architecture

-This repository also contains a reference solution leveraging the ontologies described above with an implementation on Microsoft Azure.
+This repository contains a reference solution leveraging the ontologies described above with an implementation on Microsoft Azure.
 Other implementations can be easily added by implementing the open interface IDigitalTwin within the UA Cloud Twin application.

 <img src="Docs/architecture.png" alt="architecture" width="900" />